Shaping facts to feelings – debating intellectual dishonesty

 Rumbling away in the background throughout year was the quiet but cumulative alienation of America’s allies.
 Not with a single rupture, but through a thousand small slights. transactional diplomacy dressed up as realism, alliances treated as invoices rather than covenants, multilateralism dismissed as weakness.
 Europe learned that security guarantees come with a mood swing; the Middle East heard policy announced via spectacle; Asia watched reassurance coexist uneasily with unpredictability.

-The post-war order has not so much been dismantled as shrugged at, and indeed, shrugged off.
-Trust eroded not because the United States withdrew from the world, but because it remained present without being reliable, and presumed itself to be in charge.
-Power, exercised loudly but inconsistently, discovered an old truth: allies can endure disagreement, but they struggle with contempt.
+The post-WW2 order has not so much been dismantled as shrugged at, and indeed, shrugged off.
+Trust eroded not because the United States has withdrawn from the world, but because it has remained present without being reliable, and presumed itself to be in charge.
+Power, exercised loudly but inconsistently, has discovered an old truth: allies can endure disagreement, but they struggle with contempt.

 Australia in 2025 … high flight and crash landing